 Training and Videos

-All LEA CAASPP coordinators, CAASPP test site coordinators, test administrators, test examiners (both primary and secondary), and school administrative staff who will be involved in CAASPP assessment administration should review the applicable supplemental videos and archived webcasts available on the Quick Reference Guides and Videos and Training Opportunities web pages.
+All LEA CAASPP coordinators, CAASPP test site coordinators, TAs, TEs (both primary and secondary), and school administrative staff who will be involved in CAASPP assessment administration should review the applicable supplemental videos and archived trainings available on the Videos and Quick Reference Guides and Upcoming Training Opportunities web pages.

 The LEA CAASPP coordinator and CAASPP test site coordinator are responsible for ensuring all appropriate trainings have been completed.
 Such training should include, but not be limited to, training on item security and professional conduct associated with the administration of standardized assessments.

-Secondary test examiners should view the test examiner tutorial for the CAAs for ELA and mathematics.
-Two new videos have been developed to demonstrate how to second score and how to input second scores into the DEI:
+Secondary TEs should view the test examiner tutorial for the CAAs for ELA and mathematics.
+Two videos are available to demonstrate how to second-score and how to input second scores into the DEI:

-- Second Scoring for the CAA for ELA
+- How to Second Score for CAA for ELA and Alternate ELPAC

 - Entering Student Responses and Scores into the Data Entry Interface (DEI)

-Trained test examiners receive a certificate of completion, generated automatically by the online training system.
-Test examiners must be trained each year before administering CAAs for ELA, mathematics, and science.
+Trained TEs receive a certificate of completion, generated automatically by the online training system.
+TEs must be trained each year before administering one or more of the CAAs for ELA, mathematics, and science.